linuxontheweb/LOTW/README.md

 stack.
 In other words, they can be accessed by the **Cycle window stack** keyboard shortcut.
 If the taskbar is not visible, then the windows held by it are considered to be in a "background" state, i.e., they are no longer in the window stack, and cannot be accessed by the keyboard shortcut.
-The taskbar *must* be brought back into view in order to regain access to them.
+In this case, the taskbar *must* be brought back into view in order to regain access to them.

 ### Keyboard shortcuts